 Waiting time, which is defined as the time elapsed, at departure nodes, after the first element of the vehicle queue has left until the last element of the queue moves on, was quantified using travel demand estimates and a time interval between each vehicle of the queue.
 The time interval between each vehicle of the queue was fixed to a minimum of three seconds, which correspond, in optimal weather conditions, to the rounded up safe following time between vehicles (Knipling et al., 1993).
-Travel demand was determined as the number of vehicles available for evacuation at each departure node, using estimations on the number of evacuees therefrom and estimates on the number of evacuees per vehicle.
+Travel demand was determined as the number of vehicles available for evacuation at each departure node, using estimations on the number of evacuees therefrom and estimates on the number of evacuees therefrom the estimates on the number of evacuees per vehicle.